CodeYourFuture/CYF-Workshops/dom-merge-conflict/tasks/optimistic-rendering/instructions.md

 # Optimistic rendering

-This component is currently a like button, that updates once the promise from updateVote() is resolved and gives and error when it is rejected.
+This component is currently a like button, that updates once the promise from updateVote() is resolved and gives an error when it is rejected.

 ## Task for Person 1